 - 1. Looked After Children.
 (Definition 1) - 2.
-Children with special medical or social circumstances where these needs can only be met at this school.
-This is not about educational needs.
-Professional supporting evidence must be provided if admission is to be made under this criterion.
-A professionally qualified person such as a medical doctor, psychologist or social worker must set out the particular reasons why the Academy is the suitable one for the child and the difficulties which would be caused if the child had to attend another school or Academy. - 3.
+Any child that has an Education Health Care Plan (EHCP) that names our Academy as the most suitable school. - 3.
 Children who have an elder brother/sister (see definition 2) attending the Academy at the time of anticipated admission. - 4.
 Children of staff at the school (Definition 9) - 5.
-Children of parents/carers (see definition 3) who reside in the parish of St. Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly (see definition 4) attend the parish church of St. Mary's or St. Augustine's. - Children who reside in the parish of St Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly (see definition 4) attend the parish church of St. Mary's or St. Augustine's - Children of parents/carers who reside in the parish of St Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly attend a Christian denomination participating in 'Churches Together in England'(see definition 5) - 8.
-Children who reside (see definition 8) in the parish of St Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly attend a Christian denomination participating in 'Churches Together in England'. - Children who reside outside the parish of St Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly attend a Christian denomination participating in 'Churches Together in England' - 10.
-Children who reside in the parish of St. Mary's, Bramall Lane, St. Augustine's or the previous St Silas Parish (Definition 6)

-- 11. Children whose parents / carers are active and regular members of other World Faiths and who wish their child to attend this Church of England Academy (Definition 7) - 12.
-All other children
+Children of parents/carers (see definition 3) who reside in the parish of St. Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly (see definition 4) attend the parish church of St. Mary's or St. Augustine's. - 6.
+Children who reside in the parish of St Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly (see definition 4) attend the parish church of St. Mary's or St. Augustine's - 7.
+Children of parents/carers who reside in the parish of St Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly attend a Christian demonization. - 8.
+Children who reside (see definition 8) in the parish of St Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly attend a Christian denomination. - 9.
+Children who reside outside the parish of St Mary's, Bramall Lane or St. Augustine's, Brocco Bank and regularly attend a Christian denomination. - 10.
+Children who reside in the parish of St. Mary's, Bramall Lane, St. Augustine's or the previous St Silas Parish (Definition 6) - 11.
+Children whose parents / carers are active and regular members of other World Faiths and who wish their child to attend this Church of England Academy (Definition 7) - 12.
+All other children child's home address (including flats) to the main entrance of the Academy, using the Local Authority's computerised measuring system, with those living closer to the Academy receiving higher priority.

-Should the admission number be reached mid-category, applications in that category will be prioritised on the shortest distance measured in a straight line from the front door of the child's home address (including flats) to the main entrance of the Academy, using the Local Authority's computerised measuring system, with those living closer to the Academy receiving higher priority.
+Should the admission number be reached mid-category, applications in that category will be prioritised on the shortest distance measured in a straight line from the front door of the